Jashkine/Galaxy_classification_CNN/README.md

 # Galaxy_classification_CNN
 In this project, I have built a multinomial classification model to classify Galaxies images into 10 different categories.
-The model is Convolution Neural Network, built using multiple convolution layers followed by multiple dense layers.
+The model is Convolution Neural Network, it is built using multiple convolution layers followed by multiple dense layers.

 # Software and Tools requirement